Reliable internet for working remotely from an RV

 Starlink Roam Unlimited provides high-speed internet (up to 220 Mbps, but sometimes more) for boondocking in areas without cellular service.
 The Starlink Mini dish ($349) is portable and suitable for RV use, requiring a clear sky view without tree cover.
 Plans cost $165/month for unlimited data or $50/month for 50GB, with beefed-up in-motion use requiring pricier equipment ($2500+).
 While Starlink offers reliable speeds and 99.9% uptime, its high upfront cost and sensitivity to obstructions like trees can be drawbacks, as it will limit the places you can camp.
 They have introduced a 10GB plan as well.
 Just remember, listening to music, using wifi calling, or watching videos will eat through your internet faster.

-Another consideration is power usage.
-It draws between 40-100 watts or so (depends on which dish you have) during normal operation.
-That is around 0.96–2.4 kWh/day.
+Another consideration is power consumption.
+It draws between 40 and 100 watts or so (depends on which dish you have) during normal operation.
+That power draw is around 0.96–2.4 kWh/day.
 So, plan accordingly.

 As far as weather, I’ve never had trouble during thunderstorms or monsoon rains.
 But others have experienced some disconnects.
 Overall, it has been very reliable, but it is just expensive.